 Lapchi Trek Overview

 Milarepa is not only a Buddhist yogi but also a poet, singer, and ancient Tibetan magician.
 Lapchi Trek and Lapchi Region are the sacred destinations in the Himalayas after Kailash and Tsari.
-According to Tibetan Buddhist and Hindu ancient literature, three holy mountains in the Jambudvipa are 1.
+According to Tibetan Buddhist and Hindu ancient literature, the three holy mountains in the Jambudvipa are 1.
 Mount Kailash, 2.
 Mount Labchi Kang, and 3.
 Mount Tsari.
-These are the core power places or the paramount spiritual mountains not only for Buddhists but also for Hindus.
+These are the core power places or the paramount spiritual mountains, not only for Buddhists but also for Hindus.
 Holy Lapchi Mountain is situated in the eastern part of Nepal at a height of about 4,850 meters.
-Lapchi trek from Nepal side is cheap and best because it is not necessary to arrange a Tibet visa and permit to explore holy Lapchi and Mount Lapchi Kang once in a lifetime.
+Lapchi trek from the Nepal side is cheap and best because it is not necessary to arrange a Tibet visa and permit to explore holy Lapchi and Mount Lapchi Kang once in a lifetime.

-When to trek to Lapchi?
+When is the best time to trek to Lapchi Valley?

 The best time to trek in Lapchi is from March to October.
 Lapchi, known as Milarepa’s Hermitage, has a variety of cave hermitages in Lapchi.
-We organize Lapchi trekking from Lamabaagar on camping basics, following the Tama Koshi river, passing through dense bamboo and cloud forest, to remote areas of Lapchi Kang under the unclimbed rock spire of Ama Bamare and the awesome rock face of Cookur.
+We organize the Lapchi trekking from Lamabaagar on camping basics, following the Tama Koshi river, passing through dense bamboo and cloud forest, to the remote areas of Lapchi Kang under the unclimbed rock spire of Ama Bamare and the awesome rock face of Cookur.

 Day 01: Kathmandu to Lamabagar (1950 m) by bus/jeep.